CaylinDewey/p3bank2/README.md

 ## Deployment and Local Development
 ### Deploying to Heroku
-This project was deployed using the Code Institute's mock terminal for Heroku with the following steps:
+This project is deployed using the Code Institute's mock terminal for Heroku with the following steps:
 1. Log in to Heroku or create a new account.
 2. On the main page click 'New' and select 'Create new app'.
 3. Choose your unique app name and select your region.